Coombszy/notify/README.md

 # Notify
 Simple python service that will send POST requests to an IFTTT webhook.
-This will then create other events/notifications on a smart phone.
+This will then create other events/notifications on a smart phone.\
-To use, open `config.ini` and update the webhook URL ([See IFTTT config below](#IFTTT)).
+To use, open `config.ini` and update the webhook URL ([See IFTTT config below](#IFTTT)). \
+Then you must install the packages in the requirements file `pip3 install -r requirements`.\
+Then just run the `python3 main.py` ([Or use docker-compose](#DockerCompose)).

 To create notifications/entries, update the JSON files in the `notifications` directory (See below for an example).
 The number in the name of the JSON represents the day of the week, e.g monday is `0.json`, and friday is `4.json`.

 ```